chotto1311-lang/esp8266_mini_game/README.md

 # esp8266_mini_game
-you can play and where and any time .
+you can play anywhere and any time .